If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 Cradling the phone on one side of shoulder cause stiffness and pain in the neck and shoulder.
 It also leads to an imbalance of muscles used on one side.

 Image Source: NHS UK

-The best way to tackle this is to use a headset or the speaker.
+The best way to tackle this is to use a headset or a speaker.
 It will make sure your neck is relaxed and is not tilted to one side.